bootphon/ABX-accent/README.rst

 ABX_Accents
 ==============
-The Accented English Speech Recognition Challenge is a dataset that contains ten different regional accents.
+All you need to get started to work on the development data and evaluation for The Accented English Speech Recognition Challenge is a

+- Development data(AESRC)
+- Evaluation software setup

+The setup procedure is described for Linux.
+It has been tested on several distributions (Ubuntu 16.04, Debian Jessie and CentOS 6).
+It should work as well on MacOS.

 Organisation
 ------------